A colourful dish at a MICHELIN starred restaurant in Toronto.

 Owned and operated by Chef Julie Hyde, Restaurant 20 Victoria is an intimate dining room in a quiet spot between the busy King and Adelaide Streets with a rotating menu that focuses on quality seafood and shellfish.

 In addition to a MICHELIN Star, Restaurant 20 Victoria also received a MICHELIN Outstanding Service Award.
-Experience a personalized seven-course meal with a set menu on weekends and a four-course menu on weeknights.
+Experience a seven-course set menu on weekends and a four-course menu on weeknights.
 Pair with the perfect drink from the restaurant’s well-curated wine list.
-Bar reservations are also available for groups of one to three guests, where you can enjoy the restaurant’s à la carte menu and wines by the bottle.
+Bar reservations are also available for groups of one to three to enjoy the restaurant’s a la carte menu and wines by the bottle.

 Location: 20 Victoria Street, Toronto